DigitalLatin/dll-org/src/research/digital-philology.md

 Critical editions in print _are_ heavily encoded, but in a way that only humans with special training and lots of experience can decode.
 Because publishers prefer not to sacrifice much real estate on a page to printing information that they think only some readers will use, textual scholars have developed a way of compressing the information into the allotted space using abbreviations and symbols.
 Call it a “print-optimized visualization of textual data.”

-The image above is an excerpt from the Harvard Servius.
+The image in the header of this page is an excerpt from the so-called Harvard Servius.
 Consider all of the types of information that appear in the entries on a single page:

 ![](https://digitallatin.org/sites/default/files/servius_marked_up.png){.center-image}